This keto avocado salad is brought to life with a delightful smoked paprika dressing which can double as a marinade for meats and poultry.

 Rinse and peel your avocado, remove the seed, then slice each half, transfer each half to a platter and then fan out.

 Squeeze some lime or lemon juice on top, season with some salt and pepper.
 Pour over your vinaigrette.
+Add the diced pepper, onion and chopped coriander/cilantro.
+Serve immediately.

 How to store your avocado